Paradeduction in Axiomatic Formal Systems: Introduction

 As usual, we take a \emph{consequence structure} as a pair $(X,Cn)$ such that $X$ is a non-empty set and $Cn$ is an operation in the powerset of $X$:

-It is well known that if $A \subseteq X$, then $Cn(A)$ is the set of \emph{consequences} of $A$.
+In this way, if $A \subseteq X$, then $Cn(A)$ is the set of \emph{consequences} of $A$.
 Moreover, if $Cn(A) \neq X$, we say that $A$ is $Cn$-\emph{consistent}.
 Exploring logics from this abstract perspective is the basic idea developed by A. Tarski in \cite{tarski1} and \cite{tarski2}.

-Dealing with consequence structures (i.e. logics) in a recent paper (see \cite{desouza}), we have proposed a method to show that it is possible to turn any explosive logic into a system able to deal with contradictions, answering, therefore, a problem posed in \cite{costaleite}: how to convert a given explosive logic into a paraconsistent one?
-We have used concepts from category theory to define an endofunctor in the category of consequence structures in such a way that given a logic in which \emph{ex falso} holds we are able to generate a paraconsistent counterpart of it by means of a \emph{paraconsistentization functor}.

-Indeed, we have showed that, given a consequence structure $(X,Cn)$, it is feasible to construct a paraconsistent version of it, denoted by $(X,Cn_{P})$, in such a way that, for $A \subseteq X$ and $a \in X$, we have that: $a \in Cn_{P}(A)$ if, and only if, there is a $A' \subseteq A$ $Cn$-consistent such that $a \in Cn(A')$.
+Dealing with consequence structures (i.e. logics) in a recent paper (see \cite{desouza}), a method is proposed to show that it is possible to turn any explosive logic into a system able to deal with contradictions, answering, therefore, a question proposed in \cite{costaleite}: how to convert a given explosive logic into a paraconsistent one?
+In \cite{desouza}, concepts from category theory have been used to define an endofunctor in the category of consequence structures in such a way that given a logic in which \emph{ex falso} holds, it is possible to generate a paraconsistent counterpart of it by means of a \emph{paraconsistentization functor}.
+Indeed, it is showed that, given a consequence structure $(X,Cn)$, it is feasible to construct a paraconsistent version of it, denoted by $(X,Cn_{P})$, in such a way that, for $A \subseteq X$ and $a \in X$, we have that: $a \in Cn_{P}(A)$ if, and only if, there is a $A' \subseteq A$ $Cn$-consistent such that $a \in Cn(A')$.
 This is highly abstract.

-So, in this paper, the syntactical notion of \emph{axiomatic formal system} is presented as well as the semantical notion of \emph{valuation structures}.
-Then, given an axiomatic formal system $S$ with an underlying notion of deduction in $S$, we build the concept of \emph{paradeduction} in $S$ which will have a close connection with the construction proposed in \cite{desouza}.
-Using syntactical as well semantical consequence relations we are able to determine whether some metalogical properties are invariant under paraconsistentization providing, thus, an answer to a question left open in \cite{desouza}.
+In this paper, instead of examining categories of logics, we consider something less general, i.e. axiomatic formal systems, in order to deal with the following problem: given an explosive (axiomatic) formal system, how to turn it into a paraconsistent one?
+Specifically, we start using formal systems, in Hilbertian style, with their standard notion of deduction.
+Then, we introduce the concept of \emph{paradeduction} (section 4) and show that it is related with the construction proposed in \cite{desouza}: paradeducibility in axiomatic formal systems corresponds in some sense to a paraconsistentization functor in the category of consequence structures (Proposition 4.2).
+Then, we are able to determine whether some properties are invariant under paradeduction (theorem 4.3) providing, thus, an answer to a question left open in \cite{desouza}.
+Finally, we state a sufficient condition for the notion of \emph{paradeduction} to be paraconsistent (theorem 5.1).